 With time, your skin loses its natural elasticity and begins to sag and stretch.
 This causes wrinkles, facial folds, jowls and extra neck skin to appear.
 A facelift is often the perfect solution.
 Dr. Price uses modern approaches to help you look as young as you feel.

 What Is a Facelift?

 A facelift is the treatment of choice for patients who have moderate to severe signs of sagging skin in the face and the neck.
-It is an outpatient procedure, in which excess skin is removed, sagging muscle layers are tightened, and the facial skin redraped at a more youthful, higher level.
+It is an outpatient procedure, in which your surgeon removes excess skin, tightens sagging muscle layers, and re-drapes the facial skin at a more youthful, higher level.